ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After that, the client computes the PoP evidence as follows.

 - If the OSCORE group is not a pairwise-only group, the PoP evidence MUST be a signature.
-The client computes the signature by using the same private key and signature algorithm it uses for signing messages in the OSCORE group.
+The client computes the signature by using the same private key and signature algorithm that it uses for signing messages in the OSCORE group.
 The client's private key is the one associated with the client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.

 - If the OSCORE group is a pairwise-only group, the PoP evidence MUST be a MAC computed as follows, by using the HKDF Algorithm HKDF SHA-256, which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.

   MAC = HKDF(salt, IKM, info, L)

   The input parameters of HKDF are as follows.

   * salt takes as value the empty byte string.

   * IKM is computed as a cofactor Diffie-Hellman shared secret (see Section 5.7.1.2 of {{NIST-800-56A}}), using the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group.
 The client uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the AS.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}}.

     The client's private key is the one associated with the client's authentication credential used in the OSCORE group and specified in the 'req_cnf' parameter above.
 The client may obtain the Diffie-Hellman public key of the AS during its registration process at the AS.

   * info takes as value the PoP input.

   * L is equal to 8, i.e., the size of the MAC, in bytes.

 An example of the POST request is shown in {{fig-example-C-to-AS-symm}}.